For many people, leaves changing colors signals the start of Oregon’s fall hunting seasons.

 Ruboin, like many of the other women, has never done anything like this before.
 But that’s okay because she’s taking a class to learn how it’s done.
-The EE Wilson Wildlife Area Pheasant Hunt is part of a unique Outdoor Skills program sponsored by the Oregon Department of Fish and Wildlife and it is called “Becoming An Outdoors Woman.”
+The EE Wilson Wildlife Area Pheasant Hunt is part of the unique Outdoor Skills workshops sponsored by the Oregon Department of Fish and Wildlife.
+Many of the workshops are specifically for women, youth or families.

 The class was too good a deal for Kelly to pass up.
-For twenty-five dollars each woman learned hands on gun safety, hunting techniques, proper clothing, plus how to shoot and hit what they aim at.
+For $25 each woman learned hands-on gun safety and hunting techniques, plus how to shoot and hit targets.

 Experienced instructors from ODFW offered lectures on firearms and led the students through a number of exercises in proper gun handling and safety.
 They helped to build confidence in the newcomers with an atmosphere of trust that paid off with relaxation and fun.

 Tthe agency sells approximately 300,000 hunting licenses and tags each year and women make up just 16 percent of the total.

 Rick Hargrave, ODFW spokesperson, said they hope to change that percentage with specific classes that encourage women to participate, “What our outdoor skills program does is plant that seed of interest – if it leads to hunting or fishing, that’s great – but if it leads to getting their families outdoors more often that’s even better too.”